 Does it make sense to start an ISP?

-As you’ve seen, it can be quite expensive, and time-consuming, to become your own internet service provider.
+As you’ve seen, becoming your own internet service provider can be quite expensive and time-consuming.
 However, many people — including small business entrepreneurs and local towns — have undertaken this task with satisfactory results.
 Bottom line, it can make sense to become your own ISP, or start up a regional ISP, if you have these three things:

 - Limited internet availability in the area